scottellis/unbound-scripts/README.md

     # touch /var/log/unbound
     # rcctl restart syslogd

+Add a line to */etc/newsyslog.conf* so [newsyslog(8)][newsyslog] properly rotates the new log file.

+Here I am rotating the unbound log when it reaches 2MB and keeping 5 older copies in compressed format.

+    /var/log/unbound			640  5     2000 *     Z

-And now you can just watch */var/log/unbound*
+After that you can just watch */var/log/unbound*

     scott@black:~$ tail -f /var/log/unbound
     May 23 08:05:09 black unbound: [93172:0] info: 192.168.10.8 b.thumbs.redditmedia.com.
 A IN NOERROR 0.000000 0 93